igoldstein19/waypoint-challenge/README.md

 ## What's in This Repo

-lessons/          # Sample lessons from a real K-8 curriculum
+lesson/           # Sample lesson from a real K-8 curriculum

 iep/              # Sample IEP document (anonymized)